RousseauxDiego/MVC-Django/README.md

 # MVC-Django

 ## Description
-In this project, I followed a demo to explore the use of Django within an MVC (Model-View-Controller) architecture.
-Django helps implement the MVC pattern by structuring the application into three primary components: the model, view, and controller.
+In this project, I followed a demo to explore the use of Django within an MVC (Model-View-Controller) architecture and explore the documentation.
 ## Key Concepts
 1. **Model**
    - Defines the structure of the data and interacts with the database.